lfurtkevicova/gislab-my-notes/docs/start.rst

 :ref:`Conventions used in this documentation <conventions>`.
 In case you feel sufficiently familiar with all the introductory parts just skip them and go straight away to :ref:`GIS.lab Installation <gislab-installation>`.

+Moreover, when you meet some trouble or difficulty, you can find solutions to simple and difficult problems in :ref:`Problem solving <problems>` part.